Current Account in Greece

 5 years of economic forecasts for more than 30 economic indicators.

 Greece Current Account Chart

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The number of unemployed workers declined by 26,925 in April compared to March while the seasonally-adjusted unemployment rate fell to 17.6% from 18.2% in the previous month, according to data released by the Hellenic Statistical Authority (ELSTAT).
+The number of unemployed workers fell by 6,039 in June compared to May while the seasonally-adjusted unemployment rate ticked down to 17.0% from 17.1% in the previous month, according to data released by the Hellenic Statistical Authority (ELSTAT).

 Industrial output grew 9.7% year-on-year in working-day adjusted terms in September, cooling marginally from August’s 10.0% increase.

 November 1, 2021